-Cases of PRES have occurred in patients receiving KYPROLIS.
+Cases of PRES have occurred in patients receiving Kyprolis.
 PRES was formerly known as Reversible Posterior Leukoencephalopathy Syndrome.
-Consider a neuro-radiological imaging (MRI) for onset of visual or neurological symptoms.
-Discontinue KYPROLIS if PRES is suspected and evaluate.
-The safety of reinitiating KYPROLIS therapy in patients previously experiencing PRES is not known.
+Consider a neuro-radiological imaging (MRI) for onset of visual or neurological symptoms, such as seizure, headache, lethargy, confusion, blindness, and altered consciousness, along with hypertension..
+Discontinue Kyprolis if PRES is suspected and evaluate.
+The safety of reinitiating Kyprolis therapy in patients previously experiencing PRES is not known.